Luminis-Arnhem/jmeter-websocket-samplers/README.md

 ## Feedback

-Questions, problems, or other feedback?
+If you encounter any issues or ambiguities, please report them.
+Also questions, problems, or other feedback (appreciation ;-)) is always welcome.
 Please mail the author (peter dot doornbosch) at luminis dot eu, or create an issue at <https://bitbucket.org/pjtr/jmeter-websocket-samplers/issues>.
-Any feedback is welcome, issues are always taken seriously.

 ## Acknowledgements